Non-profit Curative Connections hosts door decoration competition for Christmas

-GREEN BAY, WI (WFRV) – So often, it’s the big holiday light shows that get all the attention.
+GREEN BAY, Wis.
+(WFRV) – So often, it’s the big holiday light shows that get all the attention.

 While you’ve probably heard of the long-time service organization which provides adult day programs for the aging and those who might be marginalized in society because of a disability.